 Jukani Wildlife Sanctuary is home to many large cats, including the elusive African leopard (photo courtesy of Jukani).

 If you pardon the expression, you can scarcely swing a cat in the Plett area without hitting an animal sanctuary.
 Crawling, flying, slithering, swinging or meandering, animal lovers are in for a rare treat.
 Tenikwa Wildlife Rehabilitation & Awareness Centre covers some 8ha with the balance of the 46ha set aside for the wild animals occurring in the area, is home to a variety of indigenous birds, such as Blue Cranes, Marabou Storks and waterfowls.

 Nothing cheers one up faster than a bit of monkey business.
-Monkeyland Free Roaming Primate Sanctuary is a must visit destination.
+Monkeyland Free-Roaming Primate Sanctuary is a must-visit destination.
 Here at the world’s first free-roaming multi-species primate, visitors will see more than 700 primates comprising of capuchin monkeys, ringtail and black-and-white ruffed lemurs, saki monkeys, squirrel monkeys, vervet monkeys, 2 species of langur, howler monkeys, gibbons, etc. in their forest home sanctuary.
 Remember – Look, photograph, video, but please don’t touch.

 At Birds of Eden visitors are free to enjoy a unique two-hectare dome (the world’s largest) that spans over a gorge of indigenous forest.
-Currently it is home to over 3,500 birds from over 220 species, with the main focus being African birds.
-A trip well worth taking with your lovebird.
+Currently, it is home to over 3,500 birds from over 220 species, with the main focus being African birds.
+A trip is well worth taking with your lovebird.

 Land, sky or sea, visitors to Plett are sure to leave with a spring in their step and a song in their hearts.
 Book in at The Junction and get ready for an adventure of a lifetime.activities, adventure, boutique, plettenberg bay